How to finally learn to code in 7 easy steps

 C/C++ Hard 8-10 weeks

-Remember, it’s okay not to master everything at first.
+Remember, it is okay not to master everything at first.
 Your understanding will deepen as you work on projects and revisit the basics later.
 The most important thing is to take comprehensive notes during your learning process.
 You will come back to it latter!

 In conclusion, give yourself time to thoroughly learn and understand the basics of your chosen programming language.
 This solid foundation will set you up for success as you progress in your coding journey.